Electronic Data Interchange (EDI) in Healthcare: Definition, Benefits, Importance, Use Cases, and HIPAA Compliance

 Healthcare organizations mitigate the risk of data breaches, unauthorized access, and non-compliance penalties by following these compliance and security protocols.
 It demonstrates a commitment to protecting patient information, thus maintaining trust with patients, payers, and other stakeholders.

-Minimizing Claim Denials
+3. Minimizing Claim Denials

-The financial impact of claim denials is significant, with unresolved denials causing an average annual loss of $5 million for hospitals, amounting to up to 5 percent of their net patient revenue.
+The financial impact of claim denials is significant, with unresolved denials causing an average annual loss of $5 million for healthcare providers, amounting to up to 5 percent of their net patient revenue.
 Denial rates have been on the rise, surpassing 20 percent in the past five years, and average claim denial rates are now at 10 percent or higher.

 On the practice side, respondents reported a 17% increase in denials in 2021 alone.
 Another challenge is the complexity of a single claim request, which may involve up to 350 data elements.
 Therefore, maintaining accuracy while processing these requests manually is extremely difficult.